Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-The Arctic used to be one of the planet’s most stable regions—frozen, predictable, and slow to change.
+The Arctic used to be one of the planet’s most stable regions, as it was frozen, predictable, and slow to change.
 But now, entire ecosystems are unraveling.
 Animal migration routes are shifting.
 Insects are moving north.
 Trees are growing in what used to be tundra.
 It’s not just thawing; it’s ecological whiplash.

 Permafrost provided a foundation for everything that lived above it.
-As it destabilizes, so do the plants and animals that depended on its consistency.
+As it destabilizes, so do the plants and animals that depend on its consistency.
 The more the ground melts, the harder it becomes for life in the Arctic to adapt.
-It’s not just an environmental story—it’s a chain reaction, unfolding in real time.

 Leave a Comment